brunorr/brunorr.github.io/_posts/2019-02-28-badusb-digispark.md

 tags: [badusb,digispark,hid]
 ---

+A bad usb device is notting more than

 {: .box-warning}
 **Warning 1:** This content is for educational purposes only.
 Don't do wrong things with it. =)